24-vv/QTE_Macro/README.md

 ![Python](https://img.shields.io/badge/python-3.10%2B-blue)

-A fast and accurate macro for automating QTE (Quick Time Event) sequences in Roblox games.
+A fast and accurate macro for automating the QTE (Quick Time Event) sequence in Huzz RNG.
 Uses multi-threaded screen capture and predictive clicking for high-speed precision.

 ---